rinigus/osmscout-server/scripts/import/README.md

 * poly2json-hierarchy.sh - generates poly.json from poly in hierarchy

-* prepare_countries.py, prepare_distribution.py, prepare_splitter.py - used by importer_master.sh
+* prepare_countries.py - used by one of the containers

 * prepare_postal.sh - rsyncs postal global and postal country datasets into distribution.
 Split into countries for geocoder-nlp is done in